-system Α single whole-house mechanical ventilation specified may be a as with Systems/MechanicalVentilation/VentilationFans/VentilationFan UsedForWholeBuildingVentilation='true'.
-Inputs including FanType, RatedFlowRate, HoursInOperation, and FanPower must be provided.
+Α single whole-house mechanical ventilation system be specified may as a with Systems/MechanicalVentilation/VentilationFans/VentilationFan UsedForWholeBuildingVentilation='true'.
+Inputs including FanType, TestedFlowRate, HoursInOperation, and FanPower must be provided.

 Depending on the type of mechanical ventilation specified, additional elements are required: